OpenTechStrategies/librehq/README.md

 $ FLASK_APP=librehq LIBREHQ_CONFIG=/path/to/myconfig.py pipenv run flask run
 ```

-## Back End: Configuring the database
+## Back End: Configuring the databases

 LibreHQ uses [flask-migrate](https://flask-migrate.readthedocs.io/en/latest/),
 [SQLAlchemy](https://www.sqlalchemy.org/), and
 [Alembic](https://alembic.zzzcomputing.com/en/latest/)  to manage migrations
-and the database.
+and the databases.
 Mostly this is done by just updating the model and running
 `FLASK_APP=librehq pipenv run flask db migrate` to create the revisions.

 Create a database user and databases owned by that user.
 You will be prompted